Contact Us Forum Customers Area

 KeyStore ks = new KeyStore("pgp.keystore", "changeit");

-// key primary user Id
+// user Id for the key pair

 String userId = "demo2@didisoft.com";